Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 An example of this is provided for the Pyramids example environment under `PyramidsLearning` in `config/gail_config.yaml`.

-If you want to train purely from demonstrations, GAIL and Behavioral Cloning _without_ an extrinsic reward signal is the preferred approach.
+If you want to train purely from demonstrations, GAIL and BC _without_ an extrinsic reward signal is the preferred approach.
 An example of this is provided for the Crawler example environment under `CrawlerStaticLearning` in `config/gail_config.yaml`.